If you want to learn Japanese, finding a good program is hard...

 Japanesepod101 is one of the most popular Japanese learning resources out there.

 This is because at its price point it provides a ton of value.
-There are literally hundreds of quality lessons on the site.
+There are over 1,000 lessons on the site to help anyone from beginner to advanced learn Japanese.

 Japanesepod101's podcast style lessons

-The lessons are set up as podcast episodes and usually feature two hosts and a prerecorded conversation between native Japanese speakers.
+The lessons are set up as podcast episodes and usually feature two hosts and a prerecorded conversation between real life native Japanese speakers.

 The hosts do an excellent job of keeping the content engaging and they also explain grammar points and vocabulary pretty well too.
 They even shed light on Japanese culture and traditions.